 Principal Investigator: Javier Rodríguez-Pacheco, University of Alcalá, Spain

 EPD will measure the composition, timing and distribution functions of suprathermal and energetic particles.
 Scientific topics to be addressed include the sources, acceleration mechanisms, and transport processes of these particles.

-Principal Investigator: Tim Horbury, Imperial College London, United Kingdom
+Principal Investigator: Timothy Horbury, Imperial College London, United Kingdom

 Collaborating countries (hardware): United Kingdom